-In September 1991, months after the Ochoa brothers and Escobar turned themselves in, Uribe’s ties had been picked up by the US ‘ Defense Intelligence Agency, which claimed the then-senator was “dedicated to collaboration with the Medellin Cartel,” according to declassified documents.
+In September 1991, months after the Ochoa brothers and Escobar turned themselves in, Uribe’s ties to them had been picked up by the US Defense Intelligence Agency, which claimed the then-senator was “dedicated to collaboration with the Medellin Cartel,” according to declassified documents.

-Escobar was killed in December 1993.
-Uribe left the senate half a year later to seek political control of his home province, Antioquia.
+Escobar was killed in December 1993 and Uribe left the senate half a year later to seek political control of his home province, Antioquia.